andybalaam/articles-how-to-write-a-programming-language/the-parser/the-parser.md

 stream of tokens, and ";", which tells the parser when to stop.
 Here we end when we hit a semi-colon because we are parsing whole statements, and all statements in Cell end with a semi-colon.
-Later we will make other Parser object that stop parsing when they hit other types of token like "," and ")".
+Later we will make other Parser objects that stop parsing when they hit other types of token like "," and ")".

 ## The Parser class